eunwoohan/eunwoohan/README.md

 <img src="https://img.shields.io/badge/gmail-wozlgks@pusan.ac.kr-red"/>
 https://grave-slug-ebc.notion.site/Main-c11ca3575d204a09b5feab2f193e4a80-orange

-The experience of quitting sports[Taekwondo,Soccer] and starting to study when I was 15 years old The experience of preparing for the college entrance exam again And I chose the challenge of becoming a developer.

 I majored in in information computer engineering,and still am studying to get a job with backend and devops.